GamerA1-99/HackDVB-GUI/README.md

 * **RAM:** 8 GB minimum, 16 GB+ recommended.

+* **Storage:** a SSD for the OS is highly recomended as it will improve the speed and make the pc run smoother when running this program and generally when using.
+Also a SSD or HDD for storage of your mediafiles etc is also recomended (if not using just livestreams like IP/UDP).

 ### **Lower specs may work other then the recomended ones, but can't promise everything will work as intended.**

 **Software**